How to get a business loan with an LLC

 -

 Not necessarily.
 If you operate as a sole proprietor, you could also be eligible for a business loan.
-But your options may be limited to online lenders and private lenders, as most traditional banks and credit unions are often hesitant to lend to sole proprietors.
+But your options may be limited to online lenders and private lenders, as some traditional banks and credit unions are hesitant to lend to sole proprietors.

 -